PV sales in India at ten-year low, industry working hard to regain volumes: SIAM | Business

 Ayukawa noted that initiatives such as the announcement of the PLI scheme, low-interest rates, targeted spending in rural areas and continued focus on building road infrastructure, will help in the industry's recovery process.

-On the Budget wish-list, Akukawa said they have sought introduction of the scrappage policy.
+On the Budget wish-list, Ayukawa said they have sought introduction of the scrappage policy.

-''We have not sought GST reduction, but if they do it on their own we will appreciate that,'' he added.
+Besides, GST rate reduction continues to be the industry's medium to long term request, he added.

+''But just now, we can understand the Government has major responsibilities and limited resources.
+So, presently we are not pushing for a GST reduction for all industry,'' Ayukawa said.

 Ayukawa said the industry body has been following the government orders on safety and other regulations, and on making airbags mandatory for front passengers they have told the authorities that it would require some time in order to make preparations.